Shah-Namra/-100DaysOfCode/README.md

 # Namaste Javascript
-Welcome to Namaste Javascript repository
+Welcome to Namaste Javascript repository.

-Everything i learnt in Namaste Javascript will be posted here
+Everything i learnt in Namaste Javascript will be posted here.